Kassimali/phishing-email-investigation/README.md

 * Identifying file types using hexadecimal signatures (magic numbers).
 * Reconstructing files based on their actual file types.
 * Extracting metadata from archives and supporting further investigation through email header analysis.

+Please refer to the full report for further details on the investigation.